This process is similar to electro-winning, but in this case the deposited metal is Tin.

 Recently a system has been developed which uses only insoluble Anodes, while the Lead is dissolved separately in a dedicated dissolver.

-Given the aggressiveness of the solution composed by methane-sulfonic (MSA) and phenol-sulfonic acid (PSA), which tends to increase the consumption speed of Iridium Oxide – and additionally the tendency to create “over-coatings” of passivating Lead Oxide on the Anodes, there was the need to design a particular coating’s formulation and a special treatment for the basic roughness which hindered the overcoating’s grip.
+Given the aggressiveness of the solution composed by methane-sulfonic (MSA) and phenol-sulfonic acid (PSA), which tends to increase the consumption speed of Iridium Oxide – and additionally the tendency to create “over-coatings” of passivating Lead Oxide on the Anodes, we designed a specific coating formula.

 At CNT we offer both coating solutions, both for the MSA and PSA applications.